MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/walkthrough3-unified-interface-display-microsoft-dynamics-365-records-in-your-agent-application.md

   - D365USD
 ---

-# Walkthrough 3: Display Microsoft Dynamics 365 Unified Interface app records in your agent application
+# Walkthrough 3: Display Microsoft Dynamics 365 for Customer Engagement Unified Interface app records in your agent application
 This walkthrough demonstrates how to display [!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)] records of Unified Interface Apps in your agent application.
 In this walkthrough, you’ll display all the account and contact records in the [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] instance.
 You’ll also create a search button with drop-down menu items for displaying accounts and contacts in the agent application.

 ## Prerequisites